Chris-turina/Golf-App/frontend/README.md

-# golfbert.com - This is the Api I am going to use for my data

 # Golf App install guide with list of all the install and technologies used

 - npm init react-app fronend  |  "This is to create the react app"